Tolkien and race: Orcs and evil

 Anderson Rearick III writes that in Middle-earth, darkness and black are linked with evil Orcs and the Dark Lord Sauron, and that the Orcs are essentially expendable, a view with which Tom Shippey concurs.
 Rearick lists multiple arguments that imply that Tolkien was not racist, citing Steuard Jensen's observation that there are "light skinned characters who did evil things", (Note: Rearick was citing Jensen, Steuard (1999).
 "Meta-FAQ: 7.
 Was Tolkien racist?
-Were his works?") including Boromir, Denethor, Gollum, Saruman, and Grima Wormtongue.
+Were his works?") including Boromir, Denethor, Gollum, Saruman, and Gríma Wormtongue.
 He notes that the link between darkness and evil is made many times in the Bible, with phrases such as "the shadow of death" or "you are all children of light".
 The irredeemable Orcs, he notes, are traceable to Old English vocabularies where Latin Orcus (Pluto, ruler of the underworld, or death) is glossed as "orc, giant, or the devil of Hell".
 Rearick ends by stating that racism is a philosophy of power, whereas The Lord of the Rings embodies the Christian renunciation of power; he explains that Frodo gives up everything to fulfil his quest, just as Christ did.
 In his view, "nothing could be more contrary to the assumptions of racism than a Hobbit as a hero".

 Fimi, author of an academic study of Tolkien and race, notes the years of heated popular and scholarly debate on whether Tolkien was racist, and concludes that the answer is both yes and no. She writes that Middle-earth is hierarchical like the medieval great chain of being, with God at the top, above (in turn) Elves, Men, and at the bottom monsters such as Orcs.
 In her view, this makes sense in terms of theology, and indeed in a mythology like The Silmarillion, whereas a novel like The Lord of the Rings demanded rounded characters rather than symbols of good or evil.

 Fimi writes that Tolkien "agonised" over the origins of Orcs.
 Summarizing his explanations, she states that if they were corrupted Elves or Men, that would fit the view that Morgoth could corrupt but not create; that Elves and Men had free will, and if they did evil, could perhaps be redeemed.
 She writes that the earlier author George MacDonald had created a race of evil goblins, something that she finds an equally uncomfortable "product of 19th-century anxieties about race and evolutionary degeneration".
 She comments, however, that a novel is written within a tradition; Tolkien's orcs fit into the tradition of MacDonald's goblins and ultimately of the monsters in Beowulf.
 She concludes, "I believe Tolkien's racial prejudices are implicit in Middle-Earth, but his values – friendship, fellowship, altruism, courage, among many others – are explicit, which makes for a complex, more interesting world", and that complexities of this kind get people of each generation to read The Lord of the Rings, and to interpret it afresh.